MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 ### Slicing

-With a model chosen, now it needs to be "sliced" for 3D printing.
-A slicer prepares the solid 3D model by dividing it up into thin slices (layers).
+With a model chosen, next it needs to be "sliced" for 3D printing.
+A "slicer" prepares the solid 3D model by dividing it up into thin slices (layers).
 In the process it generates a [G-Code](https://en.wikipedia.org/wiki/G-code) file that tells the printer in minute detail how to reproduce the model.
 There are many slicers to choose from, including:

 - [Cura](https://ultimaker.com/en/products/cura-software) produces nice results.
 - [Slic3r](http://slic3r.org/) continues to advance.